tas1516-group-04/tas1516_car_04/README.md

 ## Parking

-The package "parking" is in charge to fullfill the parallel parking task.
+The package "parking" is in charge of the parallel parking task.

 The package "parking_control" is an adaption of the provided package "tas_autonomous_control", where a speed controller is implemented to perform the parking at different velocities.